rmerkel/P/README.md

 instruction single step the program.

 ## Release
 * git add .
 * git commit -m "description..."
 * git tag -a vMajor.Minor -m "summary..."
 * git push origin branch-name

 Note that global push.followTags has been set true, so --tags *should not* be necessary.

 ## Bugs
- * No files and only partial support for arrays and strings, e.g., writeln(array) doesn't work correctly.
- * Can't passed varaibles by reference (var parameters), yet.
+* No files.
 * No input instructions, and just elementary Write/Writeln implementation.
 * No interactive mode for debugging; just automatic single stepping (-v)

 ## History